-To assist, Corporate and Commercial Paralegal, Daniel Halls has summarised the statutory duties owed by UK directors under the Companies Act 2006, the potential risks of continuing to trade while possibly insolvent, and actions that should be taken in order to mitigate those risks.
+To assist, Trainee Solicitor, Daniel Halls has summarised the statutory duties owed by UK directors under the Companies Act 2006, the potential risks of continuing to trade while possibly insolvent, and actions that should be taken in order to mitigate those risks.

 - Directors must promote the success of the company for the benefit of its shareholders.
 However, the emphasis changes if the company is, or is on the verge of insolvency.
 If a company becomes insolvent the directors must put the interests of creditors as a whole before those of shareholders.
 The precise details of what factors they should consider in order to comply with those duties will vary from case to case.
 We recommend that company directors should seek professional advice if in any doubt.